0xOI/sportsballs/README.md

-# sportsball
+# sportsballs
-The definitive source of stats/analytics for sports(ball).
+The definitive source of stats/analytics for sports(balls).